casastorta/python-sar/README.md

 * Change of the in-memory parsed SAR format is possible, although, at this moment I find it unlikely.

+* Times in (Date)Time format.
+Old descriptive keys might be kept for easier representation of data, maybe.

 If you are using current version of this module in your Python applications, please pin to version 1.x in your requirements not to experience broken compatibility in the future.